cylab-africa/mira_project/README.md

 ## Service Runtime Schedule

-To maximize efficiency, services are scheduled to run at specific times each hour(This timing can be modified as needed.):
+To maximize efficiency, services are scheduled to run at specific times each hour (This timing can be modified as needed.):

 - **@00 Minutes**: Africa Routes Service.
 - **@15 Minutes**: Web Performance Service.
 - **@25 Minutes**: Speedtest Service.
 - **@40 Minutes**: Mesh Routes Service.

+**Note**: All times are in UTC.
+Ensure to coordinate accordingly to your local time.

 ---